rebecagonzalezc/oop-bootcamp-boilerplate/README.md

 ## How to run tests

-There are multiple ways you can do it.
-If you wanna run all tests at once from the command line, open up a terminal, navigate to this project's root folder and issue `./gradlew clean test`.
+There are multiple ways to do it.

+1. Command Line: Navigate to this project's root folder and run `./gradlew clean test`.
-You can do the same on IntelliJ.
-Open up the `Project` tab (Command+1) > right click the `src/test/java` folder > `Run 'All Tests'`.
+2. IntelliJ IDEA - All tests: Open up the `Project` tab (Command+1) > right click the `src/test/java` folder > `Run 'All Tests'`.

-Or you can just right click an individual test class and then `Run` it.
+3. IntelliJ IDEA - Single test: Right click an individual test class and then `Run` it.